-All viruses mutate and they mutate often, says Andrew Pekosz, professor of molecular microbiology and immunology at Johns Hopkins Bloomberg School of Public Health.
+All viruses mutate and they mutate often, says Andrew Pekosz, professor of molecular microbiology and immunology at the Johns Hopkins Bloomberg School of Public Health.
 But when a mutation causes a virus to change its behavior — maybe the virus becomes more contagious or more lethal than previous versions — it gets classified as a variant.

 Delta — the World Health Organization (WHO) names coronavirus variants after Greek letters — is the latest variant of concern in the U.S. Here's what you need to know about it.